ExpressVPN Review and Test Results

 ExpressVPN is a British Virgin Islands-based VPN service that offers a nice lineup of reliable apps with decent performance.
-Despite maintaining minimum connection logs, ExpressVPN may be a good choice for those seeking a stable and user-friendly service that will protect your privacy – just beware of the drawbacks.
+Despite maintaining minimal connection logs, ExpressVPN may be a good choice for those seeking a stable and user-friendly service that will protect your privacy.

 - Network lock (kill switch) does not block all non-VPN traffic